jstetich/CBEP_OA/Graphics/Revised_Graphics_Diurnal.md

 | 2015-04-23 19:00:00 |    1429815600 | 2015-04-23 14:00:00 |   1429815600 | 2015-04-23 15:00:00 |     1429815600 |
 | 2015-04-23 20:00:00 |    1429819200 | 2015-04-23 15:00:00 |   1429819200 | 2015-04-23 16:00:00 |     1429819200 |

 Note that:

-1\.
-The first value of datetime matches the timestamp (in UTM) from the CSV file.
+1. The first value of datetime matches the time stamp (in UTM) from the CSV file.
-2\.
-The internal representation of the three different times remains the same, but the text representation differs.
+2. The internal representation of the three different times remains the same, but the text representation differs.
-3\.
-As required, stdtime is five hours behind datetime and localtime is four hours behind, as required.
+3. As required, std time is five hours behind datetime and local time is four hours behind.

 # pCO<sub>2</sub> Graphics (Temperature Corrected) by Season